 - Plan for the landscape space early on in the process.
 Sometimes your ambitions might be larger than the available space!
 So having even a rough pen and paper layout early on can save you a ton of headache later on when you inevitably run out of space.

 - Figure out the budget and stick with it!
 Yes, it can be very easy to get into buying mode trains and spending a lot of money on them and different layouts.
 That’s why you need to be very careful about how much you spend, otherwise you’ll be two mortgages deep with the best layout around!

 - Opt for the higher quality brands.
 Since you want to have a good layout and train set, opting for a better brand early on means that your purchases will last you years to come – saving you money in the long run!

 - You can start with a basic layout and add to it.
 Focus on creating a good railway at first and then expand the overall landscape if you want.

-Starting your own N scale model train collection is an extraordinary experience.
-This is a great hobby because it allows you to be as creative as you want.
-Sure, it can be costly if you want to focus on realism and great visuals.
-But you are in control and you can feel free to create the most impressive tracks and use amazing trains if you want.
+Starting your own N scale model train collection is an awesome experience.
+This is a great hobby because it allows you to be as creative as you want and also allows you to spend as little or as much time as you want on it.